 - Large cast iron skillet – for best results, you need one of these.
 If you can’t get one, you can use a normal frying pan and transfer the mixture into a baking dish before placing it in the oven

-- Bad Brownie salted caramel sauce – for that essential richness and sweetness
+- Salted caramel sauce – for that essential richness and sweetness

 Salted caramel apple crumble recipe